copleykj/react-native-meteor/README.md

 I've put a bit of time into being able to make use of this package outside of React Native.
 I can't guarantee perfection, but it seems to work well within a CodeSandbox project.
 Feel free to fork the following sandbox and give it a go.

 [![Edit @socialize/react-native-meteor Test Sandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/socializereact-native-meteor-test-sandbox-by9ly?fontsize=14&hidenavigation=1&theme=dark)

+## Demo

+A very simple demo, replicating the CodeSandbox project above, is available in the demo folder of the GitHub Repo.
+Make sure you have Expo installed and then from the `demo` folder run `expo start`.

 ---